-We were elected as auditors by the annual general meeting on January 20, 2020.
-We were appointed by the Chairman of the supervisory board on March 20, 2020.
-We have been the auditors of the financial statements of Siemens Bank GmbH without interruption since fiscal year 2018/2019.
+We were elected as auditors by the annual general meeting provided to the Company or to entities it controls the on January 20, 2020.
+We were appointed by the Chairman following services that are not disclosed in the Company's of the supervisory board on March 20, 2020.
+We have been annual financial statements or management report: the auditors of the financial statements of Siemens Bank " Confirmation services in connection with the audit GmbH without interruption since fiscal year 2018/2019.